Sunday, March 10, 2013

 1.

-This does not feel like a first party game.
+First, this does not feel like a first party game.
 It feels like a very low budget 3rd party game.
 It feels like shovelware.
 It controls like a wisdom tree platformer, all of his games do.
-This would not be so bad and in fact some shovelware has enough camp value to be forgivable.
+This would not be so bad, and in fact some shovelware has enough camp value to be forgivable.
 For shovelware, Alex Kidd is quite good.
 In that regard it would be a respectable game, were that the case.
 But it’s not shovelware.
-It’s not an obscure 3rd party game developed in a Taiwanese sweatshop.
+It’s not an obscure 3rd party game developed in someone's basement.
 It’s a 1st party title and not only a 1st party title, but a 1st party title staring the hairy little bastard who has the audacity to claim mascot status for both console and company, at least at the time.
 There is no excuse for this.

 The basis for this comparison is in the weird physics.
 Mario gained momentum and it felt natural.
 Alex feels like he has wax on his shoes.
 He slips and slides everywhere.
 He jumps like a crack head on the moon.
 It just doesn’t feel tightly made.
 The environments seem minimalistic as well.
 They are bright and colorful but lack detail that even these early launch titles tended to possess.

-2. The gimmicks that should have made the game interesting come off as useless first, annoying second, and cheap in the finale.
+2. Secondly, the gimmicks that should have made the game interesting come off as useless first, annoying second, and cheap in the finale.

 Namely items.
 One of the first things that looked interesting about this game was a large inventory of interesting looking gear you could acquire.
 I’ll get into the how in a second.